ubccpsc/310/README.md

 The intent of this project is to give you the opportunity to concretely apply the course concepts on a real system, but with fewer constraints than were possible in CPSC 210.
 At the same time, the system does have _some_ constraints to simulate a real system specified by real clients.
 A strong test emphasis reenforces the importance (and difficulty) of building high-quality software in practice.

-See the [full project description](project/README.md) for complete details about the project, the lab, project grading, and finding partners.

-#### Project Assessment

 Engineers use automated test suites to validate that their software is working as expected.
 We will evaluate your project deliverables similarly using [AutoTest](project/AutoTest.md).
 In addition to AutoTest, each team member will be independently asked a small number of questions in the lab to assess their understanding of the solution.
 While it is reasonable for team members to be more knowledgable about different parts of the system, it is expected that you will understand your entire solution at a high level and be able to provide specific in-depth insight to some meaningful components of your solution.

+See the [full project description](project/README.md) for complete details about the project, the lab, project grading, and finding partners.

 ## Project Sprint Schedule

 Each deliverable has a deadline; we have also added a one week grace period for and final submissions if needed.
 Full TA support will be given to any group prior to the deadline; during the grace period, priority will be given to struggling teams or groups working on the next deliverable.
+(D0 is exempt from this schedule and has only one final deadline)

 During the grace week, TAs will only help groups with AutoTest scores below 80%.
 In the three days prior to the final submission date, only groups with less than 50% AutoTest scores will be helped.
 We encourage all groups to submit by the deadline, the final submission date is really only for those groups who need a little more time for polish.
 Regardless of your grade, your TAs will always help you during *your own* lab section; this restriction applies only to Piazza, Office Hours, and labs other than your own.